Abhijeetbyte/LaxDoc/README.md

 - Option to input user contents as parameters for the respective document such as date, place, main content, and any additional prefix for it's numbering (automatically handled in the backend).

-- Option to index/search documents in related types.
+- Option to index/search previous documents in related types.

 - Option to index/search standard document type files.